 There are numerous ports available that can serve as an alternative for your ocean freight to China including ports such as Port of Shanghai, Port of Qingdao, Port of Xiamen, Port of Ningbo, Port of Hongkong, Port of Guangzhou, and Port of Dalian.

-It’s a good idea to start with an assessment of your shipment volume when you’re thinking about shipping a container to Shenzhen.
+It’s a good idea to start with an assessment of your shipment volume when you’re thinking about shipping cargo to Shenzhen.
 This will tell you whether you need to engage a full container load (FCL) or can share a container through LCL, or groupage.

 If you are planning a shipment of six or more standard pallets, a full container load with a 20-foot shipping container will fit your needs.
 Ten standard pallets is the maximum capacity of a 20-foot shipping container; a shipment of six pallets or more thus occupies more than half a 20-foot container.
 A 40-foot container can accommodate 22 standard pallets.

 If your shipment is less than six standard pallets, you should still choose FCL if you wish to isolate your goods from those of other exporters against the possibility of damage upon contact with others’ goods.